-- Ensuring plant species used for shelter are not those favoured by pests e.g., poplar and willow can be hosts for scale insects. - Removal of host plants from the orchard surrounds e.g., Passionvine hopper (PVH) readily lay eggs on blackberry, bracken, and mahoe. - removing overly large crowns from vines during winter pruning to reduce the number of crevices where scale insects can hide. - mulching the grass sward under the vines immediately prior to flowering to reduce the ability of Sclerotinia spores to drift from the ground up to the canopy.
+- Ensuring plant species used for shelter are not those favoured by pests e.g., poplar and willow can be hosts for scale insects. - Removal of host plants from the orchard surrounds e.g., Passionvine hopper (PVH) readily lay eggs on blackberry, bracken, and mahoe. - removing overly large crowns from vines during winter pruning to reduce the number of crevices where scale insects can hide. - growing a long grass sward under the vines and then mulching immediately prior to flowering to reduce the ability of Sclerotinia spores to drift from the ground up to the flowers.